Abu al-A'la Mawdudi: Non-Muslims

 The Jews, on the whole, are not satisfied with their own deviation from the path of God.
 They have become such inherent criminals that their brains and resources seem to be behind almost every movement which arises for the purpose of misleading and corrupting human beings.
 And whenever there arises a movement to call people to the Truth, the Jews are inclined to oppose it even though they are the bearers of the Scripture and inheritors of the message of the Prophets.
 Their latest contribution is Communism – an ideology which is the product of a Jewish brain and which has developed under Jewish leadership.
 It seems ironical that the professed followers of Moses and other Prophets should be prominent as the founders and promoters of an ideology which, for the first time in human history, is professedly based on a categorical denial of, and an undying hostility to God, and which openly strives to obliterate every form of godliness.
 The other movement which in modern times is second only to Communism in misleading people is the philosophy of Freud.
 It is a strange coincidence that Freud too was a Jew.

 He was appalled at (what he saw as) the satanic flood of female liberty and licence which threatens to destroy human civilisation in the West.

-Maududi strongly opposed the Ahmadiyya sect, a sect which Maududi and many other Muslims do not consider as Muslim.
+Mawdudi strongly opposed the Ahmadiyya sect, a sect which Mawdudi and many other Muslims do not consider as Muslim.
 He preached against Ahmadiyya in his pamphlet The Qadiani Problem and the book The Finality of Prophethood.